 The Ludwig Boltzmann Institute of Human Rights (BIM) is an independent human rights research and training institution and acts as a human rights think-tank.
-The institute was founded in 1992 under the umbrella of the Ludwig Boltzmann Gesellschaft and is currently co-directed by Hannes Tretter and Manfred Nowak, with Patricia Mussi-Mailer in charge of management and strategic development.
+The institute was founded in 1992 under the umbrella of the Ludwig Boltzmann Gesellschaft and is currently directed by Michael Lysander Fremuth, with Patricia Mussi-Mailer in charge of management and strategic development.

 The institute’s work is focused on human rights research on the national, European and the international level and aims at contributing to a just global society, in which every person can enjoy civil, political, economic, social and cultural rights.
 Founded on the concepts of freedom and equality, the principles of universality, indivisibility and interdependency of rights, of empowerment of right holders and accountability of duty bearers build the cornerstones for a human rights based approach in research.